-Valuation of RPI swaps (note 17)
+Valuation of RPI swaps (note 18)

-In estimating the fair value of the RPI swaps, the Company/Group incorporates credit valuation adjustments to appropriately reflect both its own non-performance risk and the respective counterparty's non-performance risk in the fair value measurements, which are subjective in nature and require significant judgement.
-In adjusting the fair value of its derivative contracts for the effect of non-performance risk, the Company/Group has considered the impact of netting and any applicable credit enhancements, such as collateral postings, thresholds, mutual puts, and guarantees'.
+In estimating the fair value of the RPI swaps, the Company incorporates credit valuation adjustments and debit value adjustments to appropriately reflect both its own non-performance risk and the respective counterparty's non-performance risk in the fair value measurements, which are subjective in nature and require significant judgement.
+In adjusting the fair value of its derivative contracts for the effect of non-performance risk, the Company has considered the impact of netting and any applicable credit enhancements, such as collateral postings, thresholds, mutual puts, and guarantees.